 When I started my first consulting business in 1994, I named it after the family farm.
 It was a marketing communications consulting business serving agricultural companies so I called it Dunncreek Communications.
-When I started this financial advisory firm with my partner Chris Neu, I named it Dunncreek Advisors in tribute to the generations of farmers who made investments in their fields and flocks and collected dividends at harvest time each year to provide for the generations to follow.
+When I started this financial advisory firm I named it Dunncreek Advisors in tribute to the generations of farmers who made investments in their fields and flocks and collected dividends at harvest time each year to provide for the generations to follow.

-Our goal is to carry on the tradition of my ancestors by leaving the world a better place for having been here.
+My goal is to carry on the tradition of my ancestors by leaving the world a better place for my clients and for my family as a result of me having been here.

 -- Richard F. Dunn